molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_1_grant_permissions_in_the_ibm_cloud.md

     d.
 [Optional] Enter a description.

-### 2. Add an access policy for the resource group where you are going to provision the IBM Log Analysis with LogDNA service.
-In the lab, you can use DevOps or use default, if you prefer.{#2}
+### 2. Add an access policy for the resource group where you are going to provision the IBM Log Analysis with LogDNA service.{#2}

+In the lab, you can use DevOps or use default, if you prefer.

 1. Click **Access Policies**.